 Editor's note (2026): This 2021 comparison reflects Scalr's and Terraform Cloud's pricing at the time.
-Both have since changed — Scalr now uses run-based pricing (you pay per run, not per user, and the first 50 runs/month are free), and Terraform Cloud moved to a resources-under-management (RUM) model.
+Both have since changed.
+Scalr now uses run-based pricing (you pay per run, not per user, free up to 50 runs/month), and Terraform Cloud moved to a resources-under-management (RUM) model.
 The figures below are kept for historical context; see Scalr's current pricing for today's model.

-For teams that moved to infrastructure as code, and Terraform in particular, a few tools help head off that kind of waste.
-Terraform cost estimators calculate the cost of a deployment by calling the cloud provider's pricing APIs based on the Terraform templates they receive as input.
-The output is a breakdown of resource cost and how it changes compared to the current state.
+If you've moved to infrastructure as code, and Terraform in particular, a few tools help you head off that kind of waste.
+Terraform cost estimators figure out what a deployment will cost by reading your Terraform templates and calling the cloud provider's pricing APIs.
+What you get back is a breakdown of resource cost and how it changes compared to the current state.
 You can show it in pull request comments or CLI output, or feed it into a policy framework like Open Policy Agent or Sentinel.

 In this article, we review the three main providers of cost estimation for Terraform: Infracost, Scalr and Terraform Cloud.
-We limited the scope of this guide to AWS, but these tools also have support for Google (Infracost, Scalr, Terraform Cloud) and Azure (Terraform Cloud).
-Please refer to their respective documentation (Infracost, Scalr, Terraform Cloud) to get an exhaustive view of the resources they support.
+We kept this guide to AWS, but these tools also support Google (Infracost, Scalr, Terraform Cloud) and Azure (Terraform Cloud).
+For the full list of resources each one covers, check their docs (Infracost, Scalr, Terraform Cloud).

 The goal is to help you decide which of these three providers fits your use case.
 We'll look at the setup process, the pricing, the resource coverage, the accuracy of the estimates, and how each one integrates with policy-as-code frameworks.